Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

  - I setup the database MongoDB.
 From there I set up the collections which I used to store users,dish types and dishes added by users.
  - The values of the collections in MongoDB is what stores the information displayed on the site.
     -   For example the dish_type collection I have currently has the values "Chinese","Thai","Indian","Mexican","Irish","Other"
- - I then choose a connection method and connected by following the instructs MongoDB provides once clicking "connect" on the collection.
+ - I then choose a connection method and connected by following the instructions MongoDB provides once clicking "connect" on the collection.
  - Once this is done enviroment variables were needed.
  - The enviroment vairables I used here are: "IP", "PORT", ""SECRET_KEY", "MONGO_URI", "MONGO_DBNAME"
  - I stored the enviroment variables in a file called "env.py" and then place that file in a ".gitignore" file.
 This ensured the enviroment variables are not pushed to Github for security reasons.